christianityorigins/website/books/_posts/2018-08-11-christianity-slave-morality.md

 Friedrich Nietzsche's concepts of slave morality, transvaluation of values, and "ressentiment" are central to understanding Christianity's subversive power.

+Slave Morality

 The slave morality aspect of Christianity is designed to suppress an individual's will to power (life's essential drive/will to expand or grow/self overcoming).
 When an individual is unable to express their will to power in a constructive, outward manner, they redirect this energy inward, manifesting as self-destructive tendencies.
 This is what Friedrich Nietzsche called a "slave morality" where the individual's creative and life-affirming energies are turned against themselves.
 As a result, in Christianity, many people's will to power becomes directed inward, becoming satiated through masochistic self-harm.
 This twisted form of self-assertion can be observed in various aspects of human behavior, from the self-flagellating tendencies of Christianity to the equally destructive habits of self-sabotage and addiction.
 If the individual's will to power is unable to find an external outlet it turns inward, creating a perverse cycle of self-inflicted pain and suffering.

+Transvaluation of Values

 Friedrich Nietzsche's concept of the "transvaluation of values" is also central to understanding how Christianity reshaped societal norms and suppresses an individuals will to power.
 This theory states that traditional christian values, which emphasize humility, selflessness, guilt and pity, were created to undermine the strong.
 Essentially, by redefining "good" as virtues of the "chandala", i.e., by replacing a groups aristocratic values with "chandala" values: guilt, pity, self-hate, weakness, and victimhood/oppression replace strength, pride, honor, loyalty, family, race, and tradition, etc., essentially through vilifying the powerful the lowest "chandala" castes can become the nobility.
 This leads to a culture that celebrates mediocrity while demonizing excellence.

+Ressentiment

 As for Nietzsche's concept of "Ressentiment", in his book 'On the Genealogy of Morality' (1887) he wrote that the jews (5), who he claimed are motivated by deep resentment and hatred (6), create these "slave morality" systems (7) to weaponise the "Ressentiment" of the lowest "chandala" castes (8).
 This is what makes the system self-policing and self-regulating.
 This is designed to pit the weak against the strong, with the chandala encouraged to "sacrifice" the aristocratic castes on the altar of moral superiority, as seen in historical revolutions.

+Ressentiment is not ordinary resentment.
+Resentment is anger at a specific wrong, which can be acted upon.
+Ressentiment is the festering hatred of the powerless, who cannot act, who cannot fight back, who must swallow their rage and let it curdle into imaginary revenge.
+The slave cannot strike the master, so he fantasizes the master burning in hell.
+The chandala cannot overthrow the aristocrat, so he imagines the aristocrat humbled in the afterlife.
+This fantasy becomes the basis of a new morality—a morality that condemns everything the master is and values, and sanctifies everything the slave is and suffers.

+Nietzsche's genealogy traces this process: Jewish priests, denied political power after the Babylonian exile, created a moral system that inverted the values of their conquerors.
+The powerful Babylonians and Romans were "evil" because they were powerful.
+The powerless Jews were "good" because they were powerless.
+Christianity universalized this Jewish inversion and exported it to the gentile world.
+The slave revolt in morality was complete.

 Monotheism (binary opposition between good vs. evil), universalism, the transvaluation of traditional ethnic values, and the concept of sin all exist to self-deify and weaponize the lowest castes.
 This allows the slaves and lower castes to feel morally and socially superior to the higher castes because of the concept of sin and set commandments of behavior.
 The savior complex (9) is a subset of christian self-deification and is a heritage of monotheism and messianism (10).
 Self-deification (11) is the foundation for attacking those that are identified as heretics (12) and redeeming others.

+The Christian who condemns the sinner, the woke activist who condemns the racist, the Marxist who condemns the bourgeois—all are operating from the same psychological script: I am good because you are evil.
+Your power proves your evil.
+My powerlessness proves my goodness.
+I stand in judgment over you, and my judgment is God's judgment / History's judgment / Justice's judgment.

+This is the engine of the system.
+It is self-perpetuating because it offers the one thing the powerless crave more than material improvement: moral superiority.
+Better to be a virtuous slave than a sinful master.
+Better to be a holy pauper than a damned prince.
+The system provides meaning to suffering, dignity to degradation, purpose to powerlessness.
+That is why it works.
+That is why it persists.

 (See also: [Ressentiment](https://en.wikipedia.org/wiki/Ressentiment), [Conflict Theory](https://en.wikipedia.org/wiki/Conflict_theories), and [Class Conflict](https://en.wikipedia.org/wiki/Class_conflict))